Car Insurance Comparison Tool: See Average Rates by Insurer Before Sharing Your Phone Number

 Does getting car insurance quotes hurt my credit score?

-No. Insurance quote checks are soft inquiries (also called soft pulls), which do not affect your credit score at all.
-Only hard inquiries from lending applications (mortgages, credit cards, auto loans) impact your score.
+No. Insurance quote checks are soft inquiries that do not affect your credit score.
+Only hard inquiries from lending applications impact your score.
 You can get as many insurance quotes as you want with zero credit impact.
-The credit check insurers perform is a "credit-based insurance score" review, which is a soft pull that only appears on your personal credit report and is invisible to other lenders.

-Should I use an independent insurance agent or quote online directly?
+Should I use an independent agent or quote online directly?

 How accurate are online car insurance quotes?

-Online quotes are typically within 10% to 20% of your final premium.
-The main variables that change between quote and final price are your actual driving record (if you forgot a ticket), your credit-based insurance score, and vehicle-specific data from VIN lookup.
-To get the most accurate online quote, have your current policy declarations page handy so you can enter exact coverage limits and deductibles.
-Also ensure you enter your correct annual mileage and commute distance, as these affect the final price.
+Within 10% to 20% of your final premium.
+The main variables are your actual driving record, credit-based insurance score, and vehicle-specific data from VIN lookup.
+Have your current policy declarations page handy for the most accurate quotes.

 When is the best time to switch car insurance?